 Some children are ready earlier than others.
 Some take longer to potty train.
 Accidents are all part of the learning process.

 So we thought we’d give you the heads up and list a few potty training truths about potty training that you might not know…

 It’s no harder to potty train a boy or girl

 A commonly asked question; boys vs girls.
 To put it bluntly, it doesn’t matter if you are training a boy or a girl.
 The process and results should be the same.
 It isn’t any more difficult to potty train boys as they should be potty trained the same way as you would a girl.

-Pull up style diapers are not part of the process
+Pull up style nappies are not part of the process

-We hate to break it to you, but diapers are diapers, whatever the style.
-A child needs to learn how it feels to not wearing a diapers so that they can understand what an accident is.
-Diapers are so absorbent that the child never knows what it feels like to be wet.
+We hate to break it to you, but nappies are nappies, whatever the style.
+A child needs to learn how it feels to not wearing a nappy so that they can understand what an accident is.
+Nappies are so absorbent that the child never knows what it feels like to be wet.
 You need to ditch them completely from the get go!
-For protection, try out our potty training pads in a pair of big girl / boy underwear.
+For protection, try out our potty training pads in a pair of big girl / boy pants.